KhalilGhanem/taskmaster/README.md

 * Allow the user to choose their team on the Settings page.
 * Modify RecyclerView and Task Details Page to contain team info.

+**Lab36:**

+* Add Cognito to Amplify setup.
+* Add the Amplify pre-built UI for Sign in, Sign up.
+* Display the logged in user’s username in the main activity.
+* Add Logout button to the main activity.

 ## Home Page

 ![My Tasks](screenshots/newHome3.PNG)